Watch this brief video that explains how Monimoto works:

 Monimoto has a GPS, GSM, and Bluetooth modules inside, as well as an Accelerometer.
 It also comes with a small KEY that communicates directly with the Monimoto device.

 When the Monimoto device and its KEY are next to each other - Monimoto is in Ready mode (ready to detect any kind of motion, e.g. riding a motorcycle).
 When the movement is detected, Monimoto always checks if the KEY is nearby.
-If it's not found - Monimoto enters Alarm mode and starts the notification procedures - calls the owner twice and then starts sending notifications.
+If it's not found - Monimoto enters Alarm mode and starts the notification procedures - calls the owner for a minute (unless answered straight away, then won't call again) and then starts sending notifications.

 If the KEY is found during the Alarm mode - Monimoto switches back to Ready mode.